 H Donald: Very bad, very bad.
 My mother was able to visit him briefly, like she said-oh, when first the men were picked up, they were just taken to the ordinary jail.
-This is not according to me or to my mother but this is according to this author, Max insecticide their cells.
+This is not according to me or to my mother but this is according to this author, Max Paul Friedman of Nazis and prisons.
+The vermin were so bad that the men were allowed to insecticide their cells.
 They had to throw out all the bedding and family had to bring in, you know, whatever-whatever they had had to be brought in by family.

-Paul Friedman of Nazis and Good Neighbors, it was one of the more horrible Latin my mother was five foot two max, and she got that mattress into that Opel and she got that mattress out of the Opel and even at eighty-three she sounded really proud of herself. [laughs] Of course, she said she never did see the mattress again, but I guess my father-otherwise they were sleeping on the floor.
-She called it "the cold bare floor."
+My mother described wrestling a mattress into their little opel, and my mother was five foot two max, and she got that mattress into that opel and she got that mattress out of the opel and even at eighty-three she sounded really proud of herself. (laughs) Of course, she said she never did see the mattress again, but I guess my father-otherwise they were sleeping on the floor.
+She called it, "the cold bare floor."
 She wasn't going to have that.